-You should write the date of your religious marriage ceremony on I-130 form.
+You should write the date of your religious marriage ceremony on the I-130 form.
 Do not write the marriage registration date.

-You are considered married by US visa officer even if you did not register marriage after marrying as per religious ceremony.
+You are considered married by a US visa officer even if you did not register marriage after marrying as per religious ceremony.

 Special Marriage Act

-The Indian Special Marriage Act, provides a special form of marriage for the people of India and all Indian nationals in foreign countries, irrespective of the religion or faith followed by either party.
+The Indian Special Marriage Act provides a special form of marriage for the people of India and all Indian nationals in foreign countries, irrespective of the religion or faith followed by either party.

 Marriage under this act is called Court Marriage.

-Court marriage requires that both applicants publish a No Objection Certificate in the newspaper in both the parties’ constituencies stating that they are free to marry and do not have incomplete annulled marriages from past.
+Court marriage requires that both applicants publish a No Objection Certificate in the newspaper in both the parties’ constituencies stating that they are free to marry and do not have incomplete annulled marriages from the past.

 Their marriage can only take place 1 month AFTER this notice.
-This is important because under the Hindu Marriage Act, you can have a small ceremony, get the priest’s certificate and take it to the registration office and obtain a marriage certificate within a day.
+This is important because, under the Hindu Marriage Act, you can have a small ceremony, get the priest’s certificate and take it to the registration office and obtain a marriage certificate within a day.

-So it’s very easy to obtain a marriage certificate under the Hindu marriage Act, whereas there is a 1 month waiting period for the Special Marriage Act.
+So it’s very easy to obtain a marriage certificate under the Hindu Marriage Act, whereas there is a 1 month waiting period for the Special Marriage Act.